DrSAR/Graduate2017/README.md

 Your communication skills are reflected by the clarity of the statement and speak to the research potential and leadership (potential and demonstrated ability) selection criteria.

-When writing your research proposal, employ the citation style common to your field of research.
+When writing your statement of research interests, employ the citation style common to your field of research.
 Do not use more than one citation style.
-Footnotes should be employed for citation purposes only, and should not elaborate on the information contained in the 2 page research proposal.
+Footnotes should be employed for citation purposes only, and should not elaborate on the information contained in the two-page statement.

 ### Project references (maximum 5 pages)

 Enter the references/bibliography/citation of your statement of research interests.
 Limit the document to five pages.
-You must use this section to list publications and other works/sources that are cited in your research proposal.
+You must use this section to list publications and other works/sources that are cited in your statement of research interests.

 # Graduate 2017 Rubric